PM-Notes/Prince2/README.md

 3. Establishing clear project objectives
 4. Developing a project risk management approach (Defines the approach to identify, assess and control uncertainty).
 5. Reporting on risks regularly
-6. Defining clear roles and responcibilities.
+6. Defining clear roles and responsibilities.
 7. Establishing a support structure and a supportive culture for risk management.
 8. Monitoring for early warning indicators.
-9. Establishing a review cycle and seek cintinued improvement.
+9. Establishing a review cycle and seek continued improvement.

 ### Minimum Requirements